 Kuldip Dave, The Michael J. Fox Foundation

-These floxΔneo mice carry a targeted mutation of Vps35 (vacuolar protein sorting 35) that contains a floxed "mini-cDNA" sequence (exons 15 through 17 and a polyadenylation signal) as well as the D620N mutation in exon 15 that is associated with Parkinson's disease.
+These floxΔneo mice carry a targeted mutation of Vps35 that contains a floxed "mini-cDNA" sequence (exons 15 through 17 and a polyadenylation signal) as well as the D620N mutation in exon 15 that is associated with Parkinson's disease.
 The polyadenylation signal sequence at the end of the mini-cDNA prevents expression of the D620N mutation.
 The mice express the wildtype VS35 protein.
 After Cre recombinase mediated removal of the mini-cDNA, the resulting mice will express the D620N mutation.
-Heterozygotes are viable and fertile.
-The Donating Investigator has not attempted to make the strain homozygous.
-This strain is currently being characterized.
-We will modify the strain description if necessary as published results become available.
+Homozygotes and heterozygotes are viable and fertile.

 A targeted vector containing a floxed "mini-cDNA" (splice acceptor, sequence encoding exons 15 through 17, polyadenylation signal), with a FRT site flanked NEO cassette on the 3'end of the mini-cDNA and a third loxP site, was inserted into intron 14-15.
 The construct was electroporated into C57BL/6 derived Bruce4 embryonic stem (ES) cells.
 Correctly targeted ES cells were injected into blastocysts.
 The resulting chimeric animals were tested for germline transmission.
 The mice were then crossed to FLP expressing mice on the C57BL/6J genetic background, to remove the NEO cassette.
 The FLP recombinase transgene was then bred out from the line.
 The mice were maintained on the C57BL/6 background.
 Upon arrival at The Jackson Laboratory, the mice were crossed to C57BL/6J (Stock No. 000664) at least once to establish the colony.